Why Raven How It Works Features Privacy FAQ Try the Beta

 Third-Party Services

-No. RAVEN has no advertising partners, no data brokers, and no third-party tracking SDKs.
+No. RAVEN has no advertising partners, no data brokers, no third-party tracking SDKs, and no IDFA / IDFV collection.
+Our business model is RAVEN+ subscriptions, not data.

 🔐